Maha Agriculture Private Co. Ltd

 - Business model

-AgriFI’s loan of USD 3 million will contribute to grow Maha Agriculture Public Co.
+AgriFI’s loan of USD 3 million will contribute to grow Maha Agriculture Private Co.
 Ltd portfolio and increase the number of farmer borrowers up to 90,000 in the next 3 years

 Contracting date: December 2019

 Sector: Microfinance – 29 crops covered